-Did you know there are a TON of great protein bars for diabetes available out there?
+There are a TON of great protein bars for diabetes available out there.
+Here are key things to look for.

-But, you need to know what to look for in a protein bar, or any other type of bar, to know if it’s a good protein bar for diabetes.
+Knowing what to look for in a protein bar, or any other type of bar, is the most important thing to decide if they’re good protein bars for diabetes.
 In this article, I break down what to look for and my favorite protein bars, energy bars, and low glycemic bars for diabetes.

 *Disclaimer: This blog post is not sponsored in anyway.
 These are all truly my favorite bars for diabetes.
 However, I do work with some of these brands occasionally.
 That’s actually one of my favorite things about my job… some of my favorite foods to eat are also my clients!
 And some of the links in this post are affiliate links.
 What does that mean?
 It means that if you click on a link and end up purchasing that product, I may get a small commission, but it doesn’t cost you anything extra.